Pay your rent online, see latest statements, book and view repairs through the Tenant Portal.

 Tenant repair responsibilities

-You must take care of your home and repair any damage caused by you, your family, visitors or even your pets.
-This may include replacing things we are normally responsible for.
-In some cases we will carry out repairs and charge you the cost.
+You must take care of your home and replace/ repair any damage caused by you, your family, visitors or even your pets.
+In some cases, we are willing to carry out repairs and charge you the cost.
+Before you undertaken any alterations, to the fittings, build extensions, undertake DIY repairs (however minor), you must request prior permission.

-- take reasonable precautions to prevent further damage - for example you should place a bucket under leaks
+- Promptly reporting repairs when they are needed and taking reasonable precautions to prevent further damage.
+For example, you should place a bucket under leaks or remove any personal belongings to prevent further damage

-- take responsibility for appliances or fittings that you have installed
+- Take responsibility for appliances or fittings that you have installed including maintaining any improvements or alterations you have made

 What you are responsible for outside your home